edgedb/edgedb/docs/datamodel/computeds.rst

 Backlinks
 ^^^^^^^^^

 Backlinks are one of the most common use cases for computed links.
-In EdgeBD links are *directional*; they have a source and a target.
+In EdgeDB links are *directional*; they have a source and a target.
 Often it's convenient to traverse a link in the *reverse* direction.